 How much?
 From £920 (including int’l flights)

-India’s tiger numbers are on the up, so there’s no better time to go In Search of Tigers and spot the stripy stalkers on Hayes & Jarvis’s thrilling new trip through India’s best wildlife parks.
+India’s tiger numbers are on the up, so there’s no better time to go search for tigers and spot the stripy stalkers on Hayes & Jarvis’s thrilling new trip through India’s best wildlife parks.

 If you choose to accept, your mission will begin in Bandhavgarh National Park, but you’ll also find yourself on a 4WD expedition through Kanha, Pench and Tadoba, to spy the royal Bengal tiger as well as antelopes, sloths and – if you’re lucky – leopards too.